Gradient-free optimization via integration: Introduction

+In a standard statistical context, repeated application of Bayes' rule is known to lead to a concentration phenomenon around particular maximum points or the posteriors, under general conditions \citep{vanderVaart2012}.

-The update considered here differs from standard Bayesian updating in that it involves a reprojection step, therefore necessitating a new approach to establishing ability of the algorithm to find minima of $l(\cdot)$.
-This reprojection step is motivated by practical considerations.
-Indeed it circumvents the need to propagate the sequence of distributions obtained by repeated use of Bayes' update and greatly facilitates implementation.
-It turns out that this reprojection step also facilitates theoretical analysis.
-Indeed the crucial observation allowing us to prove convergence of Alg.~\ref{alg:main_det_algo}, in the sense that $\pi_{n}$ concentrates on local minima of $l(\cdot)$, is that it implicitly implements a steepest descent algorithm tracking the minima of a sequence of differentiable approximations $\{h_{n}\colon \mathbb{R}^d \rightarrow \mathbb{R},n\geq1\}$ of $l(\cdot)$.
-When such approximations converge to $l(\cdot)$, validity of the procedure should ensue.
+The update considered here differs from standard Bayesian updating in that it involves a reprojection step, therefore necessitating a new approach to establishing ability of the algorithm to find minima of $l$.
+This reprojection step is motivated by practical considerations: it circumvents the need to propagate the sequence of distributions obtained by repeated use of Bayes' update and greatly facilitates implementation (as we elaborate below).
+Notably, the reprojection step also offers an entry point for the theoretical analysis of the algorithm.
+The crucial observation allowing us to prove convergence of Algorithm~\ref{alg:main_det_algo}, in the sense that $\pi_{n}$ concentrates on local minima of $l$, is that it implicitly implements a steepest descent algorithm tracking the minima of a sequence of differentiable approximations $\{l_n\colon \mathbb{R}^d \rightarrow \mathbb{R},n\geq1\}$ of $l$.
+When such approximations converge to $l$, validity of the procedure should ensue.

-More precisely, the reprojection step can be shown to correspond to so-called moment matching, a fact extensively used in variational inference \cite{wainwrightjordan2008}.
+More precisely, the reprojection step can be shown to correspond to so-called moment matching, a fact extensively used in variational inference \citep{wainwrightjordan2008}.
 Taking into account that in the present setup $\theta_{n+1}$ is the first order moment of $\pi_{n+1}$, or mean, moment matching takes the form

 It is the evaluation of these expectations which in practice requires a Monte Carlo approximation with weighted samples.
-For $(\theta,\gamma)\in\Theta\times\mathbb{R}_{+}$ let
+For $(\theta,\gamma)\in\Theta\times\mathbb{R}_{+}$, let

-and for $n\in\mathbb{N}$ and $\theta\in\Theta$ let $h_{n}(\theta):=h_{\gamma_{n}}(\theta).$ Then one can write (\ref{eq:intro-moment-match}) in the familiar form
+and for $n\in\mathbb{N}$ and $\theta\in\Theta$ let $l_n(\theta):=l_{\gamma_{n}}(\theta).$ Then one can write \eqref{eq:intro-moment-match} in the familiar form

-and recognize a time inhomogeneous steepest-descent algorithm tracking the sequence of stationary points of the sequence of functions $\{h_{n},n\in\mathbb{N}\}$, again smoothed versions of $l(\cdot)$.
-It should be remarkable that while this interpretation provides us with an additional rational for Alg.~\ref{alg:main_det_algo} and a route to establishing its convergence for a large class of non-differentiable functions $l(\cdot)$ (the subject of Section~\ref{sec:Convergence:-deterministic-scena}), implementation does not require differentiation but instead integration.
+and recognize a time inhomogeneous steepest-descent algorithm tracking the sequence of stationary points of the sequence of functions $\{l_n,n\in\mathbb{N}\}$, again smoothed versions of $l$.
+It is remarkable that while this interpretation provides us with an additional rational for Algorithm~\ref{alg:main_det_algo} and a route to establishing its convergence for a large class of non-differentiable functions $l$ (the subject of next sections), implementation does not require differentiation but instead integration.